ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 ![WS2812B]({{site.baseur}}/images/led/ws2812b.jpg)

-They can be connected in series and thanks to this, you can control a long LED strip with only single pin of your MCU.
+They can be connected in series and thanks to this fact, you can control a long LED strip with only single pin of your MCU.
 Unfortunately, the phisical protocol used by their internal controller doesn't fit straight into any peripheral you can find in a MCU.
 You have to use bit-banging or use available peripherals in unusual way.

 Which of the available solutions is the most efficient depends on the number of LED strips controlled at the same time.
 If you have to drive 4 to 16 strips the most efficient way is to [use timers and DMA](http://www.martinhubacek.cz/arm/improved-stm32-ws2812b-library) (don't overlook the links at the end of Martin's article).